-{\it Introduction} -- The measurements and searches for new physics at current and future colliders operate through observables which resolve widely different energy scales in-between the hard scattering and the details of the observed final state.
-Such observables, which we generally refer to as infrared sensitive, are computable in perturbation theory, however the appearance of large logarithms of the scale ratios and other resolution parameters invalidates the truncation of the perturbative series at any fixed order in the (small) coupling parameter.
-Instead, resummation is required to capture the physical behavior, and is unavoidably tied to the description of multiple radiation and properties of large multiplicity final states.
+The measurements and searches for new physics at current and future colliders operate through observables which resolve widely different energy scales between the hard scattering and the details of the observed final state.
+Such observables, which we generally refer to as infrared sensitive, are computable in perturbation theory, however, the appearance of large logarithms of the scale ratios and other resolution parameters invalidates the truncation of the perturbative series at any fixed order in the (small) coupling parameter.
+Instead, resummation --- which is unavoidably tied to the description of multiple emissions and properties of large multiplicity final states --- is required to capture the physical behavior.

-Particularly, resummation is only possible if factorization takes place, {\it i.e.} when we can build up scattering amplitudes with many emissions and exchanges of the interacting particles from simple and universal building blocks.
-This is well understood in the context of the strong interaction, {\it e.g.} \cite{Catani:1999ss}, and has paved the way for the description of jets, and ultimately the development of versatile simulations for high energy collisions which now benefit from resummation insight, {\it e.g.} see \cite{Forshaw:2020wrq}.
-While the strong interaction, described by Quantum Chromodynamics (QCD), contributes the bulk of complexity in hadronic final states, at high enough energies there is no kinematic suppression mechanism for electroweak interactions.
-All Standard Model degrees of freedom need to be taken into account to reliably predict the details of final states in which we strive to observe deviations from the SM, such as dark matter searches at colliders.
+Resummation is only possible if factorization takes place, {\it i.e.} when we can build up scattering amplitudes with many emissions and exchanges of the interacting particles from repeated simple and universal building blocks.
+This is well understood in the context of the strong interaction (see {\it e.g.} \cite{Catani:1999ss}), and has paved the way for the description of jets, and ultimately the development of versatile simulations of high energy collisions (see {\it e.g.} \cite{Forshaw:2020wrq}).
+While the strong interaction, described by Quantum Chromodynamics (QCD), contributes the bulk of the complexity in hadronic final states, at high enough energies there is no kinematic suppression mechanism for electroweak interactions.
+All Standard Model degrees of freedom need to be taken into account to reliably predict the details of the final states in which we strive to observe deviations from the Standard Model at colliders.